Jack London: Race

 London shared common concerns among many European Americans in California about Asian immigration, described as "the yellow peril"; he used the latter term as the title of a 1904 essay.
 This theme was also the subject of a story he wrote in 1910 called "The Unparalleled Invasion".
 Presented as an historical essay set in the future, the story narrates events between 1976 and 1987, in which China, with an ever-increasing population, is taking over and colonizing its neighbors with the intention of taking over the entire Earth.
 The western nations respond with biological warfare and bombard China with dozens of the most infectious diseases.
 On his fears about China, he admits (at the end of "The Yellow Peril"), "it must be taken into consideration that the above postulate is itself a product of Western race-egotism, urged by our belief in our own righteousness and fostered by a faith in ourselves which may be as erroneous as are most fond race fancies."

 By contrast, many of London's short stories are notable for their empathetic portrayal of Mexican ("The Mexican"), Asian ("The Chinago"), and Hawaiian ("Koolau the Leper") characters.
 London's war correspondence from the Russo-Japanese War, as well as his unfinished novel Cherry, show he admired much about Japanese customs and capabilities.
-London's writings have been popular among the Japanese, who believe he portrayed them positively.
+London's writings have been popular among the Japanese, some of whom believe he portrayed them positively.

 In "Koolau the Leper", London describes Koolau, who is a Hawaiian leper—and thus a very different sort of "superman" than Martin Eden—and who fights off an entire cavalry troop to elude capture, as "indomitable spiritually—a ... magnificent rebel".
 This character is based on Hawaiian leper Kaluaikoolau, who in 1893 revolted and resisted capture from forces of the Provisional Government of Hawaii in the Kalalau Valley.

 Those who defend London against charges of racism cite the letter he wrote to the Japanese-American Commercial Weekly in 1913:

 In 1996, after the City of Whitehorse, Yukon, renamed a street in honor of London, protests over London's alleged racism forced the city to change the name of "Jack London Boulevard" back to "Two-mile Hill".

-Shortly after boxer Jack Johnson was crowned the first black world heavyweight champ in 1908, London pleaded for a "great white hope" to come forward to defeat Johnson, writing: "Jim Jeffries must now emerge from his Alfalfa farm and remove that golden smile from Jack Johnson's face.
-Jeff, it's up to you.
-The White Man must be rescued."
+Shortly after boxer Jack Johnson was crowned the first black world heavyweight champ in 1908, London pleaded for a white candidate to come forward to defeat Johnson.
+Nat Fleischer, a boxing writer, reported that London told Jim Jeffries: "it's up to you, to save the white race."
+The phrase about saving the "white race" was an embellishment by Fleischer, but it is clear from London's writings that he preferred that a white boxer win the title of champion.
+The term "great white hope" in boxing is often attributed to London, but it was first used in contexts outside of boxing in the 19th century, and in the 1960s to refer to Jeffries.